| Company type | State-owned enterprise |

 | Owner | |

-It will be established with the passing of the forthcoming Railways Bill, as part of theStarmer government's plans tore-nationalise the railways.
-It will absorb the functions ofNetwork Rail to own and manage mostrailway infrastructure (stations, track and signalling), theRail Delivery Group, theDfT Operator, parts of theDepartment for Transport (DfT), and each of thepassenger service franchises, as their contracts expire.
+It will be established with the passing of the forthcoming Railways Bill, as part of theStarmer government's plans not to renew the contracts of privatetrain operating companies.
+It will absorb the functions ofNetwork Rail (thus it will own and manage mostrailway infrastructure – stations, track and signalling), theRail Delivery Group, theDfT Operator, parts of theDepartment for Transport (DfT), and each of thepassenger service franchises as their contracts expire.

 In 2024, the Secretary of State for Transport,Louise Haigh, set up a Shadow Great British Railways to prepare for the organisation's formal establishment.
 The chair of the shadow body is Laura Shoaf.

-The Railways Bill, legislation to create Great British Railways, was introduced to Parliament in November 2025.
+The Railways Bill, the legislation to establish Great British Railways, was introduced to Parliament in November 2025.

 Funding of GBR will follow the pattern established forNetwork Rail, with funding and deliverables determined every five years.
 For England and Wales, the Secretary of State (in consultation with Welsh Government ministers) will issue a high-level specification and a statement of funds available, and GBR will respond with a five-year business plan.
 This process will be mirrored in Scotland, where the Scottish Government commissionsScotRail andCaledonian Sleeper services and funds rail infrastructure.[1]